CSCI-442-Mines/project-4-starter/README.rst

 7. The FCFS and RR algorithms are implemented.
 8. All required metrics are displayed on program completion and match the user input flag choices.
 9. Any improper command line input should cause your program to print the help message and then immediately exit.
 10. Your code passes all the tests given in Section 5 on Isengard.
-11. Make sure the submission-details/ folder contains:

-    - An author file that contains your name: from the root of your repository, type echo YOUR NAME > submission-details/author
-    - A time-spent file that contains the time you have spent on this project, in minutes: Please keep entering echo MINUTES >> submission-details/time-spent as you progress through the project.

-12. You commited and pushed your code.
+11. You commited and pushed your code.
-13. The submission script, submit-my-work, successfully runs.
+12. The submission script, submit-my-work, successfully runs.

     - This script has been provided with the starter code so that your code compiles and it is properly committed at the time of submission.
     - To use it, make sure that it has execution permissions (chmod +x submit-my-work) and type ./submit-my-work from the root of your repository.